GuarantySupportInc/uds-splitter/README.md

 | 'Help' links in menubar              | :x:                | :x:                | :x:                |
 | Downloadable installation executable | :x:                | :x:                | :x:                |

+## Notes from the team (August 2nd, 2024)
+We are currently in the process of getting automated unit testing in place for A/F/G/M/B. I Records are in progress still mainly due to the ZIP file companion which needs special attention.
+Our focus has been on the bare minimum use-case that would be immediately helpful with priorities provided by a member from North Carolina (A/F/I/B).